Hernia Surgery – Groin, Umbilicus, Hiatus Hernia

 • Straining during bowel movements

-• Start walking as early as Day 2 post-surgery
+• Start gentle walking by Day 2 post-surgery

-• Avoid intense workouts until cleared by your doctor
+• Avoid intense workouts until your doctor clears you

 • Heavy physical labor: 6–8 weeks